nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

 $$X \sim U(0, 1)$$

-But lets assume that we don't know the true model.
-(Remember that we are typically dealing with higher dimensional problems where it is not possible or practical for a human to eye-ball the data and determine the relationships).
+But lets assume that we don't know the true model (Remember that we are typically dealing with higher dimensional problems where it is not possible or practical for a human to eye-ball the data and determine the relationships).

 # OLS